 The three parameter sets are given in Table 1.
-The corresponding error distributions are given in Table 2.
-Security columns C and Q respectively denote security, in bits, for classical and quantum attacks as estimated by the methodology of Section 5.2.
+The corresponding error distributions appear in Table 3.
+Table 2 summarizes security claims we can make about FrodoKEM and its components.
+The columns LWE security C and Q respectively denote security, in bits, for classical and quantum attacks on $\overline{m} + \overline{n}$ instances of the normal-form (decisional) LWE problem with Gaussian error distribution (Section 2.1.3) as estimated by the methodology of Section 5.2.
+The column IND-CCA security C denotes IND-CCA security, in bits, for classical random oracle model attacks according to Theorem 5.1.